Enter your details then hit

 It will ruin everything you've worked so hard to achieve.
 It will ruin your relationships, it will ruin your career.
 It will wear you out and leave you with so many physical and emotional health problems.
 Eventually making it impossible to function at all.

-You see to start coping better emotionally with your anxiety...
+You see to start coping better emotionally with high functioning anxiety...

-You must tap into something scientists have dubbed as neuroplasticity.
+You must tap into something neuroscientists have called neuroplasticity.

 This is simply the fastest and only way to break out of the negative roller coaster of anxiety.